microsoft/TemplateStudio/readme.md

 This project has adopted the code of conduct defined by the [http://contributor-covenant.org/](Contributor Covenant) to clarify expected behavior in our community.

 ## Roadmap
-Read what we [plan for next iteration](https://github.com/Microsoft/UWPCommunityTemplates/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.5), and feel free to ask questions.
+Read what we [plan for next iteration](https://github.com/Microsoft/WindowsTemplateStudio/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.5), and feel free to ask questions.

-You can add [this feed](https://www.myget.org/F/vsixextensions/vsix/) to your Extensions galleries and you can get the pre-release versions of the UWP Community Templates Visual Studio Extension.
+You can add [this feed](https://www.myget.org/F/vsixextensions/vsix/) to your Extensions galleries and you can get the pre-release versions of the Windows Template Studio Visual Studio Extension.

 ## License
 This code is distributed under the terms and conditions of the [MIT license](license.md).